adwaithaSV/bookmarkingsite/README.md

 spring.thymeleaf.prefix=classpath:/templates/
 spring.thymeleaf.suffix=.html

 Note: spring.jpa.hibernate.ddl-auto=create is useful for development as it ensures a clean database schema on every restart.
-For production, you would typically use update or none and manage schema changes via migrations (e.g., Flyway, Liquibase).
+For production, you would typically use update or none and manage schema changes via migrations.

 3. Build the Project
 Open your terminal in the bookmark project root directory and run: